dotnet/AspNetCore.Docs/aspnet/security/authorization/policies.rst

      services.AddSingleton<IAuthorizationHandler, MinimumAgeHandler>();
  }

-Each handler is added to the services collection by using ``services.AddSingleton<IAuthorizationHandler, YourHandlerClass>();``, replacing ``YourHandlerClass`` with the name of your authorization handler.
+Each handler is added to the services collection by using ``services.AddSingleton<IAuthorizationHandler, YourHandlerClass>();`` passing in your handler class.

 What should a handler return?
 -----------------------------

-.. replace ``AuthorizationHandlerContext.Fail`` with :dn:method:`~Microsoft.AspNetCore.Authorization.AuthorizationHandlerContext.Fail`

-You can see in our :ref:`handler example <security-authorization-handler-example>` that the ``HandleRequirementAsync()`` method has no return value, so how do we indicate success or failure?
+You can see in our :ref:`handler example <security-authorization-handler-example>` that the ``Handle()`` method has no return value, so how do we indicate success or failure?

-* A handler indicates success by calling ``AuthorizationHandlerContext.Succeed`` on the provided context, passing the requirement that has been successfully validated.
+* A handler indicates success by calling ``context.Succeed(IAuthorizationRequirement requirement)``, passing the requirement that has been successfully validated.
 * A handler does not need to handle failures generally, as other handlers for the same requirement may succeed.
-* To guarantee failure even if other handlers for a requirement succeed, call ``AuthorizationHandlerContext.Fail`` on the provided context.
+* To guarantee failure even if other handlers for a requirement succeed, call ``context.Fail``.

 Regardless of what you call inside your handler all handlers for a requirement will be called when a policy requires the requirement.
-This allows requirements to have side effects, such as logging, which will always take place even if ``AuthorizationHandlerContext.Fail`` has been called in another handler.
+This allows requirements to have side effects, such as logging, which will always take place even if ``context.Fail()`` has been called in another handler.

 .. _security-authorization-policies-based-multiple-handlers: